 Minimally Invasive Spine Surgery with Dr. Paul Stanton

-The goal of any minimally invasive surgery is to achieve the best outcome possible with the least amount of damage to the surrounding musculature while the surgeon is reconstructing or repairing any damage that has occurred.
-Preserving the surrounding musculature is key to optimizing a patient’s recovery, getting them back to their normal range of function in an accelerated and less invasive manner.
+The goal of any minimally invasive surgery is to achieve the best possible outcome with the least amount of damage to the surrounding musculature.
+Preserving the surrounding musculature is key to optimizing a patient’s recovery, and getting them back to their normal range of function.
+Minimally Invasive Surgical techniques, help us achieve this function in an accelerated and less invasive manner.

 Anterior and Posterior surgery methods can be used for many cases including spinal instability, spinal deformity, collapse, fractures, and trauma.

 The spine physicians at Colorado Springs Orthopaedic Group believe in customizing treatment plans specific to each patient and their individual case.
 For those appropriate candidates, conservative care options such as physical therapy, manipulation, or injections may be recommended.
 In the event a patient has exhausted conservative treatment options, with little to no progress in pain relief, then surgery may be needed to help achieve full recovery.